Atticus29/dataJitsu/bugs.md

 # Known issues
 - [ ] Current most pressing
-  - [ ] Second time you annotate a move, it doesn't wait for end time and might have other issues as well in terms of mixing data with the previous entry (cross-listed below)
+  - [ ] Rating a match toggles back and forth between your current vote and your old vote
 - [ ] Testing
   - [ ] Tests are failing because of unsubscription error
 - [ ] Reputation and tracking